 Funded by / Ownership

-Nikkei Asian Review is published by Nikkei Inc. The Nikkei chairman is Tsuneo Kita and Naotoshi Okada is the President.
+Nikkei Inc publishes Nikkei Asian Review.
+The Nikkei chairman is Tsuneo Kita, and Naotoshi Okada is the President.
 A complete list of corporate directors can be found here.
 The Nikkei Asian Review is funded through advertising and subscriptions, in which the subscriber gets full access to articles and analysis as well as to their print magazine.

 Analysis / Bias

 The Nikkei is known for its conservative views.
 According to the Japan Times, it is often criticized by “depending too much on leaks — apparently provided by corporate insiders — and the paper is often seen as reluctant to criticize Japanese firms bluntly.”
 Further, Niemanlab quotes New York Times reporter Hiroko Tabuchi after the Nikkei purchase the FT “Worrying.
 Nikkei is basically a PR machine for Japanese biz; it initially ignored the 2011 Olympus accounting scandal (which FT broke).
 Nikkei has also hardly covered the Takata airbag defect; almost no investigative work on that issue whatsoever.
 Nikkei is Japan Inc.”

 When covering news geared towards Southeast Asian countries, Nikkei Asian Review utilizes minimally loaded emotional language such as this: “Prayuth close to securing Thai PM job as king backs senate” and “Japan venture specialist to launch $27m fund for India startups”, however, information is not sourced through hyperlinking.

 When covering world news pertaining to the USA, they use loaded language such as this quote from an article that reads, “The Abe-Trump summit in Washington in late April showed how Trump has driven U.S. trade policy into a dead end.”
 Once again, there is a lack of hyperlinked sourcing.